ABCiee Working Diary

-ABCiee Working Diary (エビシー修業日記, Abciee Shūgyō Nikki) is a Japanese anime television series produced by animation studio Fanworks.
-This series started airing from January 6, 2021 to March 24, 2021.
+ABCiee Working Diary (エビシー修業日記, Abciee Shūgyō Nikki) is a Japanese anime television series produced by ABC Animation and animated by Fanworks.
+The series aired from January 6 to March 24, 2021.

 Plot

 This is a story about an unidentified animal called ABCiee.
 He always wanted to work in a TV station.
 When he finally started working in a TV station, he faces a lot of problems and challenges in his way.
 Despite having these problems, he takes them head on with his positivity.